alegresor/QMCGenerators.jl/docs/src/tutorial.md

 ### Randomized Sequences

-A comparison of randomization routines on an example problem is given in the [MC vs QMC](@ref) section.

 A random shift may be applied to Lattice sequences with the API shown in the [Common Usage](@ref) section.

 Digital sequences have multiple randomization options available.